 Assisted Reproduction and Multiple Pregnancy

 During a normal menstrual cycle, only one egg is released during ovulation, which may be fertilized by a sperm and form an embryo, later growing into a foetus.
-Multiple pregnancy can occur if the fertilized egg then splits into two or more embryos that would be identical.
+Multiple pregnancies can occur if the fertilized egg then splits into two or more embryos that would be identical.
 This is thought to happen by chance.

 Multiple Pregnancy- Risk to the mother and babies

 The mother’s health is at greater risk when carrying more than one baby.
 These women experience severe morning sickness, fatigue, and other symptoms of pregnancy.
 Other risks are the development of gestational diabetes, high blood pressure, preeclampsia and ecclampsia, breathing problems, backache and the risk of a miscarriage.
-In addition, there is the risk of needing a caesarean section for the delivery.
+In addition, there is the risk of needing a cesarean section for the delivery.
 After the delivery, the woman is at risk of bleeding from the greatly enlarged uterus that may fail to contract.
-While these are all risks, it’s important to remember that there are many women who have a multiple pregnancy that goes through without any of this or have this under control.
+While these are all risks, it’s important to remember that there are many women who have multiple pregnancies that goes through without any of this or have this under control.

 If you’re pregnant with more than one baby, you should see your doctor more often than you would if you were having just one baby.
 This is because you and your babies have a greater chance of developing serious health problems

 Preventing multiple fetuses in a natural pregnancy is not possible.
 However, it is possible to prevent it even with assisted reproduction.
 The ovarian follicles when over-stimulated may release multiple eggs, which means there is a high chance of successful fertilization and a pregnancy thereafter.
 If the ovarian follicles are monitored properly, it is possible to have only one egg released during ovulation, resulting in a single pregnancy.